|

 How Do I Choose A Data Recovery Company?

-Data recovery is big business, and there are hundreds or even thousands of companies that claim they have the expertise to recover data from a failed drive.
-But how is one to find a company that's trustworthy and competent?
+Historically, early data recovery businesses emerged in the mid-1980's soon after the advent of fixed-media microcomputer disk drives (a.k.a: the "hard drive") due to the fact that the information stored was recorded on a medium that could not be removed from the device when it failed.
+In recent times there have been hundreds or even thousands of companies that claim they have the expertise to recover data from a failed drive.
+So how is one to find a company that's trustworthy and competent?

 Because full service, first-tier data recovery firms such as MicroCom have seemingly high cost rates for their services, the industry appears quite lucrative to entrepreneurs seeking to gain market share by means of undercutting pricing of the existing competition.
 Compare this with the idea of seeking low cost medical help for your spouse or child; in conceivable cases it may be quite necessary to do this, but if another option is available and the value warrants it, seek truly qualified assistance.